 Conditions for issue of certificate.
-(See 1935 Act, s.
+(See 1935 Act. s.
 4 (1) (2) (3))

-- 14.-Any alien who is of full age may apply to the Minister to become an Irish citizen by naturalisation under this Act. - 15.-Upon receipt of an application for a certificate of 5 naturalisation, the Minister may, in his absolute discretion, grant the application, if satisfied that the applicant complies with the following conditions (in this Act referred to as conditions for naturalisation): - (a) he is of full age;
+- 15.-Upon receipt of an application for a certificate of 5 naturalisation, the Minister may, in his absolute discretion, grant the application, if satisfied that the applicant complies with the following conditions (in this Act referred to as conditions for naturalisation): - (a) he is of full age;